marwahaha/iris/README.md

 Cloning this repo gets you the source code and the docker setup files necessary to build/run it.
 The compose file pulls from dockerhub (it does NOT build from the given Dockefile here, but that may be used instead if desired).

-You will need to configure the crawler to point to the correct postgresql server (the IP your host running docker)
+You will need to configure the crawler to point to the correct postgresql server (the IP your host running docker) within the docker-compose.yml

 ```
 gplay-crawler: